Why did I post as Bulldog? (Update September 2017)

 There was nothing nationalistic about it.
+As if!
+That would have been ludicrous.
 Nothing to do with Winalot, Winston Churchill, paper clips or annoying car insurance ads.
-It’s just an enduring nickname I’ve got because I look like one.
+Bulldog is just an enduring nickname I’ve got because I look like one.
 That much can clearly be seen in this picture of me being cuddled by the late Yvonne Mitchell, the British actress I most wish I’d seen on stage (she gave her last theatre performance before I saw my first one).

-I generally favour ‘Actor’ to cover all of the sexes but use ‘Actress’ here because that’s how Yvonne Mitchell described herself.
-It’s even the title of her 1957 autobiography, which she wrote very early in her career.
-It’s a great shame she didn’t write a second volume twenty years later, but by that time she had a parallel career as a novelist.
+I generally favour ‘Actor’ to cover anyone and everyone who acts but use ‘Actress’ here because that’s the word Yvonne Mitchell used to describe herself.
+It’s even the title of her 1957 autobiography, written quite early in her career.
+It’s a great shame she didn’t write a second volume twenty years later, but by then she had a parallel career as a novelist.
 Maybe she preferred fiction to reflection by that stage?

-I became hooked on watching plays after first going to the theatre as a child.
-Since then I’ve been to many hundreds of performances.
-I’d always be reviewing what I saw in my head but it never crossed my mind to try and write any of it down.
+Watching plays immediately became my favourite way of spending time after I first went to the theatre as a child.
+Since then I’ve been to many, many hundreds of performances.
+I’d always been ‘reviewing’ what I saw in my head but it never crossed my mind to try and write any of it down.
 People like me did not become theatre reviewers as far as I knew.
 It seemed a crazy and fantastic idea.
 And so it proved to be.

-This ill-fated blog came about after I received a lot of encouragement from various people when The Guardian thought this micro-review I submitted was fit to publish late last year:
+This ill-fated blog came about after I received a lot of encouragement from various people, beginning when The Guardian thought this micro-review I submitted of Liam Borret’s play This Is Living was fit to publish late last year:

-I decided it would be an interesting experiment and so I created this blog and started posting reviews of the plays that I went to see.
+I was persuaded that it might be an interesting experiment, so I created this blog at the beginning of February 2017 and started posting reviews of the plays that I went to see.
 They weren’t much cop but I discovered I really enjoyed writing about theatre!

 A few weeks later my attention was drawn to something placed online by Manchester’s Royal Exchange Theatre.
 This claimed to be looking for ‘new voices’ to write about theatre and performance: